There are a lot of claims for the ‘best’ credit card.

 There are also some tips and tricks to meeting the minimum spend for a sign-up bonus, especially when you’re trying to earn multiple bonuses in a short amount of time.
 For instance, the Southwest Companion Pass requires you to collect 120,000 miles in a calendar year, which can easily be met by signing up for Southwest cards and earning bonuses.

 These are rewards that you earn only when you use your card for this type of purchase.
 Common examples: 3% on dining, groceries, or travel.
 Multiply the rewards rate by the amount you spend on these categories.

 Think of this as the ‘base rate’ of rewards earning.
 No matter what you purchase, you earn this rewards rate when you use that card.
 Common Examples: 1.5% flat cash back on all purchases or 1% on all non-category purchases.

-If the card offers a single flat-rate reward on all purchases, then simply multiply that rate on all your credit card spend.
-If this is the base-rate (i.e. 1% cash back on all other purchases) then multiply this rate on all purchases that haven’t already qualified for a specific category rate.
+If the card offers a single flat-rate reward on all purchases, then simply multiply that rate by all your credit card spend.
+If this is the base rate (i.e., 1% cash back on all other purchases), then multiply this rate on all purchases that haven’t already qualified for a specific category rate.